Employment On and Off-Campus

 by sponsoring employers through cooperative agreements with the school.”

-It is preferred that you receive academic credit for CPT.
+It is required that you receive academic credit for CPT.

 Examples of CPT:

 - summer research at another university in the US during winter, spring, or summer break

 - unpaid internship/job off-campus anywhere in the United States